UnfilteredAudio/G8GateManual/docs/modes.rst

 **One-Shot Mode**:

 One-Shot Mode is a variation on Cycle Mode, where the gating envelope only fires a single time whenever the input signal goes over the threshold level.
-After triggering, the envelope will not re-fire until the signal has gone below the threshold value and passes it again.
-This can be very useful for decay-shaping percussion sounds, since it is essentially an ASR envelope.
-It can be used, for instance, to decrease or change the character of an otherwise overly ringy snare drum, or for irregular stuttering effects.
+The envelope runs through the Attack, Hold, and Release stages immediately, no matter how long the incoming audio is above the threshold for.
+The envelope will not fire again until the audio has dropped below the threshold and risen above it again.
+One-Shot mode works best on non-layered sounds, such as an individual drum channel.
+You can use One-Shot mode, for instance, to drastically alter the character of a snare hit, or to turn a more sustained synth part into percussion tones.

+**Additional Notes**:

 When in Cycle or One-Shot Mode, G8 will generate a MIDI out note whenever the envelope is triggered.
 Using this feature in One-Shot Mode is a great way to replace drum hits with another source.
 In cycle mode, you can use it to create MIDI rolls, automatic bouncing balls, and other otherwise difficult to program flourishes.